 The Company believes that hiring human resources with experience in upstream and downstream industries in the value chain or those with a high level of expertise is indispensable for the promotion of new innovation or business reform and is proactively recruiting mid-career hires.
 Currently, mid-career hires account for 15% of our workforce, however, the percentage has increased in recent years.
-The Company employed 50 mid-career hires in the three years from fiscal 2019 to fiscal 2021, and the average ratio of mid-career hires over the past three years has been 17%.
+The Company employed 51 mid-career hires in the three years from fiscal 2019 to fiscal 2021, and the average ratio of mid-career hires over the past three years has been 21%.
 Currently, mid-career hires account for 12% of employees in managerial positions, and the Company will continue to promote mid-career hires to managerial positions, with the goal of increasing that percentage to 15% or more by 2030.

 <Policies for human resource development and internal environment development to ensure diversity> The Company has identified "respect the human nature and personal qualities of employees" as one of our human resources principles.
 Based on this principle, we will recruit human resources with diverse values, careers, and backgrounds as well as implement various development measures, including career development training, so that all employees can fully demonstrate their abilities and personal qualities and play an active role globally.
 The Company believes that in order for diverse human resources to play an active role, we need to have a system that allows them to have a work-life balance and a flexible work style that suits each individual's needs.
 The Company has adopted work styles that are not restricted by time or space, including flextime systems, discretionary labor systems for professional work and discretionary working systems for management-related work, and telework systems.
 The Company will further promote its current initiatives in the future to work on further system revisions, including expansion of the flextime systems and introduction of a system that ensures appropriate intervals between each working shift.
 In addition, we also believe that in order for individual human resources to play an active role in the organization, we need to understand the aptitude of each person and create a career development and training plan suitable for each individual.
 To that end, we intend to assign employees to more suitable jobs and provide them with individual training plans based on their work aptitude, wishes, and motivation, etc., and we will proceed with the introduction and development of the talent management system.
-Furthermore, we will provide diversity & inclusion training, including promotion of LGBTQ understanding, in order to develop an environment in which employees accept and respect each other's personal qualities.
-The Company will continue to work to ensure diversity in both hard and soft aspects.
+Furthermore, we established the D&I Project Team in June 2022 in order to develop an environment in which employees accept and respect each other's personal qualities.
+Starting with the promotion of women's careers, we will continue to promote initiatives aimed at diversity and inclusion, such as conducting training to promote understanding of LGBTQ, with the aim of becoming a company where all employees can actively play their role.